-Be sure to secure your Yellow Fever Vaccination (and inoculation card) and Malaria Prophylaxis before departure.
+Be sure to secure your Yellow Fever Vaccination (and inoculation card) as soon as possible and Malaria Prophylaxis before departure.

 Participants from countries other than the United States should check with their consulate to ensure there are no other restrictions that apply.